- 8 Things To Know For Cruise Port Day in Roatan With Kids

 - English is the first language on the island, followed by Spanish.

-- There is one well-worn road and no detours around traffic jams.
+- There is one well-worn road around the island and no detours around traffic jams.
 Bare this in mind if you venture out on your own.

 - Taxi fares are usually one way and sometimes quoted on a per-person basis ($1-$8/person depending on the distance).
 Clarify what you want (one way, round-trip or several stops) and the total price before you begin your journey.